Dangerous Woman: Recording and production

-For the album's production, Grande worked with several music producers including Max Martin and Savan Kotecha who she worked with as executive producers.

-Grande began recording songs for the album soon after the completion of her previous album, My Everything (2014), and continued throughout the summer and fall of 2015, between stops on her Honeymoon Tour, with her friends Tommy Brown and Victoria Monét.
-Commenting about the album's direction, Grande stated, "It still sounds like me, but it feels like a more mature, evolved version.
-There's a nice blend of the R&B vibes and a nice blend of pop vibes.
-The whole body of work is a little darker and sexier and more mature."
-Grande selected Martin as a collaborator after his production work on My Everything.
-She complimented Martin, saying, "He's like a mathematician.
-He knows music like math.
-It just makes sense to him."
-The musician Ilya Salmanzadeh contributed to the album producing and writing songs with Martin, Grande, Kotecha and Alexander Kronlund, they developed several tracks present in the album, including "Into You, "Side to Side", "Greedy", "Everyday", "Bad Decisions" and "Touch It", while the title track was produced by Johan Carlsson and Martin.
-All songs were recorded at MXM Studios in Los Angeles, California and also at Wolf Cousins Studios located in Stockholm, Sweden and mixed by Serban Ghenea at MixStar Studios in Virginia Beach.
+For Dangerous Womans production, Grande worked with several music producers, including Max Martin and Savan Kotecha, who she worked with as executive producers.
+She began recording songs for the album soon after the completion of My Everything; Grande continued it throughout the summer and fall of 2015, between stops on the Honeymoon Tour, with her friends Tommy Brown and Victoria Monét.
+Commenting on the album's direction, Grande described it as a more "mature" and "evolved" version of her sound, combining R&B and pop influences with a comparatively darker and "sexier" tone.
+She also praised Martin for his approach to songwriting and production, describing his understanding of music as resembling "math".
+The musician Ilya Salmanzadeh likewise contributed to the album, producing and writing songs with Martin, Grande, Kotecha and Alexander Kronlund.
+They developed several tracks present in the album, including "Into You", "Side to Side", "Greedy", "Everyday", "Bad Decisions" and "Touch It", while the title track was produced by Johan Carlsson and Martin.
+All songs were recorded at MXM Studios in Los Angeles, California, and also at Wolf Cousins Studios located in Stockholm, Sweden, and mixed by Serban Ghenea at MixStar Studios in Virginia Beach.
 Grande wrote the song "Moonlight" with Monét, who also sang backing vocals.